SteelTitansax/profesionalwebsiteMPL/README.md

 # Manuel Portero's professional website.

-## Here you can find the different RPA technologies that I've been working with during my career.
+## Here you can find the different porfolios that I've been working with during my career.

 ## Live demo : https://profesionalwebsite-mpl.vercel.app/